eduMFA/eduMFA/doc/faq/crypto-considerations.rst

 PIN Hashing
 ~~~~~~~~~~~

-Token PINs are managed by privacyIDEA as the first of the two factors.
+Token PINs are managed by eduMFA as the first of the two factors.
 Each
 token has its own token PIN.
 The token PIN is hashed with Argon2 (9 rounds)
 and stored in the *Token* database table.